What is workplace violence?

 CCOHS has produced a pocket guide called Violence Prevention in the Workplace.
 This guide is written for anyone who wants to learn about workplace violence and its prevention.
 It is especially useful to individuals involved in the development and implementation of workplace violence prevention programs.

-We also have created three e-learning courses based on the best selling pocket guide.
-These e-courses are titled:
+We also have created the following three e-learning courses based on the best selling pocket guide:

 Document last updated on January 18, 2012